-A larger piece of work, but a key component in laying the foundations for your business’ growth plans over the coming years.
+This is definitely a larger piece of work, but a key component in laying the foundations for your business’ growth plans over the coming years.
 Define your EVP (employee value proposition) and ensure talent attraction is one of the central objectives of your marketing team.
 By doing this, your marketing team (with support if needed) can even create an employer brand which can be used to reach talent in a holistic way.
 Check out our favourite examples of EVPs here for inspiration.

 Keep the partnership with marketing going and see if using ‘candidate’ pitch-packs to send to passive candidates could help to open up conversations.
-In a saturated market a marketers eye to ‘stopping the scroll’ could be your best friend in the war for talent.
+In a saturated market, a marketer's eye to ‘stopping the scroll’ could be your best friend in the war for talent.

 Want a more diverse workforce?
 Check out our blog on how to do this.